QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 ## A gradient algorithm

-We want to write code to maximize the criterion function by choice of the truncated vector  $\tilde \mu$.
+We now describe  code that  maximizes the criterion function {eq}`eq:Ramseyvalue` by choice of the truncated vector  $\tilde \mu$.

+We use a brute force or ``machine learning`` approach that just hands our problem off to code that minimizes $V$ with respect to the components of $\tilde \mu$ by using gradient descent.

-We hope that answers will agree with those found in {doc}`calvo`.
+We hope that answers will agree with those found obtained by other more structured methods in this quantecon lecture {doc}`calvo`.

 ### Implementation